 IF WE …

-• claim to be without sin, we deceive ourselves and the truth is not in us.
+Say we are without sin, we deceive ourselves and the truth is not in us.

-• confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+Confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.

-• claim we have not sinned, we make him out to be a liar and his word has no place in our lives.
+Claim we have not sinned, we make him out to be a liar and his word has no place in our lives.

 Which of these IF statements resonate with your spirit the most?
 Read them again in I John 1:8-10.
 Sit with them, pray through them, and ask God to show you what to do with what has been revealed.
 He will answer – how do I know?
 Because the prayer is in accordance with His will.
 And what happens when we pray in accordance with His will?
 Here’s the answer.